wkaminer/wkaminer/README.md

 I create digital tools for calm, clarity and focus.

-My work lately involves an iOS project, indie game project and some product design consulting.
+My work lately involves an indie game project, and some product design consulting.

 ### 🥞 Stack